publiccodenet/jekyll-theme/CONTRIBUTING.md

 ## Problems, suggestions and questions in issues

 Please help development by reporting problems, suggesting changes and asking questions.
-To do this, you can [create a GitHub issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitHub Issues for the Standard for Public Code](https://github.com/publiccodenet/standard/issues).
+To do this, you can [create a GitHub issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitHub Issues](https://github.com/publiccodenet/jekyll-theme/issues).
 Or, sign up to the [mailing list](https://lists.publiccode.net/mailman/postorius/lists/jekyll-theme-discuss.lists.publiccode.net/) and send an email to [standard@lists.publiccode.net](mailto:jekyll-theme-discuss@lists.publiccode.net).

 You don't need to change any of our code or documentation to be a contributor!